-- Per federal and state regulations, your watercraft must have one well-fitting, wearable, Coast Guard-approved personal flotation device for each person on board, and boaters under 13 must wear their PFDs at all times.
-Watercraft longer than 16 feet (except canoes and kayaks) must also have at least one Type IV throwable PFD.
-Per District regulations, boaters of all ages must wear PFDs in private canoes and kayaks.
+- Per federal and state regulations, watercraft must have one properly fitting, wearable, Coast Guard-approved personal flotation device for each person on board.
+Watercraft 16 feet or longer must also have a Coast Guard-approved throwable flotation device.

-- You cannot carry passengers and cargo with a total combined weight that’s greater than your watercraft's posted safe carrying capacity.
-You must have the manufacturer's capacity plate permanently affixed to the watercraft.
+- You cannot carry passengers and cargo with a total combined weight greater than your watercraft's posted safe-carrying capacity.
+The manufacturer's capacity plate must be permanently affixed to your watercraft.

-- Illinois law requires that you remove all aquatic plants and animals from all watercraft and equipment before moving watercraft or equipment away from any body of water.
+- Per Illinois law, when you leave the water you must remove all aquatic plants and animals from your watercraft and any other equipment before leaving the shore.

 Boating on Rivers

-You do not need a Forest Preserve District permit to boat on either branch of the DuPage River, Salt Creek or the Des Plaines River, but you do need an Illinois water usage stamp or state registration.
+You do not need a Forest Preserve District permit to boat on either branch of the DuPage River, Salt Creek or the Des Plaines River.
 For complete state boating requirements, visit the Illinois Department of Natural Resources boating webpage.

 You can enter these waterways at any practical forest preserve location except The Preserve at Oak Meadows.
 The District offers easy access to the West Branch DuPage River at Blackwell, Warrenville Grove and McDowell Grove and to Salt Creek at Salt Creek Park, Cricket Creek, Salt Creek Greenway at Hunter Road (take-out only), and Fullersburg Woods near the Graue Mill parking lot.